kubevious/kubevious/docs/rules-engine.md

 | Node                    | A Kubernetes Node.
 Present under Nodes.                      |

 ### Selecting all items of a given kind
 Every target script should start with a **select** statement.
-In the example below, all Pods are passed to rule script for validation.
+In the example below, all Pods are passed to the rule script for validation.

 ```js
 select('Pod')